info201a-au2022/project-group-7-section-ac/docs/p01-proposal.md

 what dangerous disasters can happen near us and if there has been any record of it.
-Natural disasters do not come in any orderly manner so we were thinking of which states have the highest chance of having a natural disaster based on historical clues such as the datasets.
+Natural disasters do not come in any orderly manner so we were thinking of which states have the highest chance of having a natural disaster based on historical clues such as the data sets.

-Our last research question is "What natural disasters cost the most for repairs?"
-We were curious about this question because we found a dataset that provided the amount of money that went into repairs after the natural disasters struck.
-We think it would be interesting to see which disasters cost the most money to recover from and in turn, this will help us answer the question of "which disasters are the most dangerous?"
-Perhaps not meaning dangerous in the sense that they are the deadliest, but dangerous for the economy.
+Our last research question is "What natural disasters have been declared the most in Washington by county?"
+We came up with this research question because we thought that we should have a graph showing something localized.
+Having a data set that has information about the whole US as a country is helpful because we can filter out the state of Washington to get our information.

 ## The Dataset